mll/invaders/README.md

 # How to run?

-lein run "resources/simple-1.txt" 0.8
+lein run "resources/simple-1.txt" 0.75

-for swiping the simple-1 radar input with threshold probability 0.8
+for swiping the simple-1 radar input with threshold probability 0.75

+It has been experimentally determined that 0.75 threshold works well for sample-1.

 ## License